gjmcn/zap/docs/contents-md/Calling-Functions.md

 #### `call` and `apply` {#call-and-apply}

-`call` can be used as an alternative to `\` to call functions.
-The first operand of `call` is the function; any other operands are passed to the function:
+The first operand of `call` must be a function; any other operands are passed to the function:

 ```
 f = [a + b]   // function (adds its arguments)